Goldziher/tree-sitter-language-pack/README.md

    }
    ```
    - `repo` is the URL of the tree-sitter repository.
 This value is mandatory
-   - `branch` the branch of the repository to checkout.
+   - `branch` the branch of the repository to check out.
 You should specify this only when the branch is not called `main` (
      i.e. for `master` or other names, specify this).
    - `directory` is the directory under which there is an `src` folder.
 This should be specified only in cases where
      the `src` folder is not immediately under the root folder.
    - `generate` is a flag that dictates whether the `tree-sitter-cli` generate command should be executed in the given
      repository / directory combo.
-This should be specified only if the binding needs to be build in the repository.
+This should be specified only if the binding needs to be built in the repository.
 2. Update the `SupportedLanguage` literal type in the [**init**.py](./tree_sitter_language_pack/__init__.py) file.
 3. Install the dev dependencies with `uv sync --no-install-project -v`
 4. Execute the cloning script with `uv run --no-sync scripts/clone_vendors.py`.